Skip to Main Content

 Clarifying the Role Boundaries

-Here is the breakdown.
-One of the most common questions we receive is how a production fixer differs from a line producer or a production coordinator.
-The roles overlap in some areas but serve fundamentally different functions within a production's hierarchy.
+One of the most common questions we get is how a production fixer differs from a line producer or a production coordinator.
+The roles overlap in some areas, but they serve very different functions within a production's hierarchy.

 • A fixer gives local expertise, logistics, and problem-solving specific to an area or country